Use of Yoga for Hernia Recovery

 I would advise that you tell your yoga teacher that you have a groin strain or injury so that they understand that you may not fully extend or complete all of the stretches and poses in the class.
 That done, you just need to go easy to start with and listen to your body.
+Grab yourself a foam block, which most classes will provide or take your own.
+A block will help you reach the poses without undue strain early in your journey.
 Warm your muscles up with a gentle walk or stretch before you start the class.
 The first few hours of anything new will feel difficult.
 Just go with the instructor and retain an open mind.

 Stronger abdominal wall muscles.

 One of the key benefits of practising yoga regularly is a stronger abdominal wall and much better flexibility; you forget how stiff your joints get as you get older.
 As Inguinal hernia is a direct result of a weakness in the abdominal wall muscle then this must be the primary benefit of yoga when you have an inguinal hernia.
 Improvement is easy to see because you do the same asanas (poses) regularly, you realise that your body is getting stronger, you can hold the pose longer and stretch further with repetition.
 There are particular poses that will work on abdominal wall muscle development but you will do a series of related asanas throughout the class.
 All of these abdominal poses will assist with hernia exercise.